America's nuclear missiles. Russia and the USA: what is hidden behind the threats to use nuclear weapons. Let's change our view of nuclear weapons

 Fuel type liquid

-Maximum flight range, km 300 with a nuclear warhead 180
+Maximum flight range, km 300 with nuclear warhead 180

 Charge type nuclear 10 Kt, high explosive, chemical

 Various modifications of cruise missiles of Russia and the USSR - R-17 were produced in Votkinsk and Petropavlovsk from 1961 to 1987.
-As the design life of 22 years expired, the SKAD complexes were removed from service with the RF Armed Forces.
+As the design service life of 22 years expired, the SCAD complexes were removed from service with the RF Armed Forces.

-At the same time, almost 200 launchers are still used by the armies of the United Arab Emirates, Syria, Belarus, North Korea, Egypt and 6 other countries of the world.
+At the same time, almost 200 launchers are still used by the armies of the UAE, Syria, Belarus, North Korea, Egypt and 6 other countries.

 Trident II

 The UGM-133A missile was developed for about 13 years by Lockheed Martin Corporation and was adopted by the US Armed Forces in 1990, and a little later by the UK.
-Its advantages include high speed and accuracy, which makes it possible to destroy even silo-based ICBM launchers, as well as bunkers located deep underground.
-Tridents are equipped with American Ohio-class submarines and British Wangard SSBNs.
+Its advantages include high speed and accuracy, allowing to destroy even silo-based ICBM launchers, as well as bunkers located deep underground.
+American Ohio-class submarine cruisers and British Vanguard SSBNs are equipped with “Tridents”.

 Name Meaning Note